MelanieWilke/Optic-Ataxia/README.md

  deficits)
  4) lesion subtraction detail of thalamic region

- params.plotSlicesZ and params.plotSlicesY control which slices
- of the MNI template are shown
+ params.plotSlicesZ and params.plotSlicesY control which slices of the MNI template are shown

  iDeficit controls which behavioral variable is used and the cutoff for deficit

- The same code is used to generate a plot of lesion overlap for all patients (iDeficit = 5) further settings in params
+ The same code is used to generate a plot of lesion overlap for all patients (iDeficit = 5)

+ Further settings in params

  iDrawingMode decides on whether all main lesions should be on one side (flipped), or whether thalamus masking is applied (only thalamic lesions are displayed)

- Also generates a summary image with multipe slices of the lesion subtraction details of the thalamic region variable "layout" controls the details of this plot iVisual controls different visual styles for the plots
+ Also generates a summary image with multipe slices of the lesion subtraction details of the thalamic region variable "layout" controls the details of this plot

+ iVisual controls different visual styles for the plots

- all images are saved as matlab figures in \figures
+ All images are saved as matlab figures in \figures